FAQ’s for Sellers

 Why do I have to make an account to message someone?

-To help protect against solicitation, we do not allow people to message sellers without an account.
+While all homes are viewable to the public, to help protect against solicitation, you must make a free account to submit an inquiry on a home.
 This helps protect against companies using our platform for solicitation purposes.
 If an account is reported for solicitation twice, the offending account will be de-activated, and all information under that account will be removed.

 What does “Flexible” mean on a posted home?